schmaustech/nat-firewall/README.md

 <img src="lab.jpg" style="width: 1000px;" border=0/>

 Anyone who has ever done a proof of concept at a customer site knows how daunting it can be.
-There is allocating the customers environment from a physical space perspective, power and cooling and then the elephant in the room networking.
+There is allocating the customer's environment from a physical space perspective, power and cooling, and then the elephant in the room: networking.
 Networking always tends to be the most challenging because the way a customer architects and secures their network varies from each and every customer.
-Hence when delivering a proof of concept wouldn't it be awesome if all we needed was a single ipaddress and uplink for connectivity?
-Linux has always given us the capability to provide such a simple elegant solution.
+Hence, when delivering a proof of concept, wouldn't it be awesome if all we needed was a single ipaddress and uplink for connectivity?
+Linux has always given us the capability to provide such a simple, elegant solution.
 It's the very reason why router distros like OPNsense, OpenWRT, pfSense and IPFire are based on Linux.
-In the following blog I will review configuring such a state with the idea of providing the simplicity of a single uplink for a proof of concept.
+In the following blog, I will review configuring such a state with the idea of providing the simplicity of a single uplink as a proof of concept.

-In this example I wanted to deliver a working Red Hat OpenShift compact cluster that I could bring anywhere.
+In this example, I wanted to deliver a working Red Hat OpenShift compact cluster that I could bring anywhere.
 A fourth node acting as the gateway box will also run some infrastructure components with a switch to tie it all together.
-In the diagram below we can see the layout of the configuration and how the networking is setup.
-I should note this could use four physical boxes or in my testing I had all 4 nodes virtualized on a single host.
-We can see I have a interface enp1s0 on the gateway node that is connected to the upstream network or maybe even the internet depending on circumstances and then another internal interface enp2s0 which is connected to the internal network switch.
+In the diagram below, we can see the layout of the configuration and how the networking is set up.
+I should note that this could use four physical boxes, or in my testing, I had all 4 nodes virtualized on a single host.
+We can see I have an interface enp1s0 on the gateway node that is connected to the upstream network or maybe even the internet depending on circumstances and then another internal interface enp2s0 which is connected to the internal network switch.
 All the OpenShift nodes are connected to the internal network switch as well.
-The internal network will never change but the external network could be anything and could change if we wanted it to.
+The internal network will never change, but the external network could be anything and could change if we wanted it to.
 What this means when bringing this setup to another location is I just need to update the enp1s0 interface with the right ipaddress, gateway and nameserver.
-Further to ensure the OpenShift api and ingress wildcards resolve the external DNS (whatever controls that) will need those two records added and pointed to the enp1s0 interface ipaddress.
-Nothing changes on the OpenShift cluster nodes or gateway node configurations of dhcp or bind.
+Further, to ensure the OpenShift API and ingress wildcards resolve the external DNS (whatever controls that) will need those two records added and pointed to the enp1s0 interface ipaddress.
+Nothing changes on the OpenShift cluster nodes or gateway node configurations for DHCP or bind.

 <img src="poc-in-box.png" style="width: 1000px;" border=0/>

-The gateway node has Red Hat Enterprise Linux 9.3 installed on it along with dhcp and bind services both of which are listening only on the internal enp2s0 interface.
+The gateway node has Red Hat Enterprise Linux 9.3 installed on it along with DHCP and Bind services both of which are listening only on the internal enp2s0 interface.
 Below is the dhcpd.conf config I am using.

 ~~~bash
 cat /etc/dhcp/dhcpd.conf